Save Our Stoneham Proposition 2½ campaign logo

 Your actual FY2026 tax bill may differ from this calculation because:

-4. This calculator provides estimates for comparison purposes only based on FY2025 data
+4. This calculator provides estimates for comparison purposes

 • For official tax information, contact the Assessor's Office